• Skip to primary navigation

 Liquid propane is one of the most popular types of fuel used in fire pits and it comes in the familiar tanks often seen connected to Weber Grills and other barbecues.

-Propane gas is a clean-burning fuel that produces less heat than wood or coal, but enough to keep you warm on a cool night.
+Propane gas is a clean-burning fuel that produces less heat than wood or coal, but enough to keep you warm on a cool night and with only a low level of carbon dioxide.
 When you’re heading inside and no longer need the fire, simply turn the valve to shut off the flow of gas.
 There’s no mess to clean with propane, although there may be an odor depending on the ventilation.

 Propane tanks come in different sizes and can be refilled or replaced when they run out, making them a convenient option for long-term use.
 While you can usually find them at most hardware stores as there are rarely propane shortages, shipping delays and a lack of tanks can make it more difficult to come by if you live in smaller towns or off the beaten path.